On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

 \subsection{PS mixing mechanism: Vortical stretching mixing}

 Since passive scalar mixing does not influence vortical flow formation, the mixing is passively controlled by vortex stretching, as pointed out by \citet{marble1985growth} and \citet{meunier2003vortices}.
 So the flow structure is essential for mixing.
-After the shock impact, the passive scalar bubble obtains a transitional velocity close to post-shock velocity $u'_1$.
-If one sets the ordinate on the moving vortex centre \citep{shariff1992vortex}, the azimuthal velocity around the vortex will be apparent:
+After the shock impact, the passive scalar bubble obtains a translational velocity close to post-shock velocity $u'_1$.
+If one sets the origin on the moving vortex centre \citep{shariff1992vortex}, the azimuthal velocity around the vortex will be apparent:

 in which $u$ is the velocity of $x$-direction, and $v$ is the velocity of $y$-direction.
-A more rigorous way to stand on the vortex centre (detailed definition of vortex centre position can be found in appendix~\ref{App1}) is to calculate the transitional velocity of vortex $V_v\approx591.1$~m/s plotted and linearly fitted in figure \ref{fig: Vthe-PS}(a).
+A more rigorous way to stand on the vortex centre (detailed definition of vortex centre position can be found in appendix~\ref{App: vortex velo}) is to calculate the translational velocity of the vortex $V_v\approx591.1$~m/s plotted and linearly fitted in figure~\ref{fig: Vthe-PS-line1}.

-Figure \ref{fig: Vthe-PS}(b) shows the azimuthal velocity contour and vector defined by $u-V_v$ and $v$.
-From the contour of azimuthal velocity $V_{\theta}$, the velocity vector is mainly around the vortex centre, as shown in figures \ref{fig: Vthe-PS}(b2) to \ref{fig: Vthe-PS}(b4).
-To quantify the velocity distribution, figure \ref{fig: Vthe-PS}(c) gives the $V_{\theta}$ at defined lines from three different moments, as illustrated in figures \ref{fig: Vthe-PS}(b2-b4).
-The radical profiles of azimuthal velocity $V_{\theta}$ agree well with that of the spiral of a Lamb-Oseen vortex, which can be reduced to a point vortex model:
+Figure~\ref{fig: Vthe-PS-contour} shows the azimuthal velocity contour and vector defined by $u-V_v$ and $v$.
+From the contour of azimuthal velocity $V_{\theta}$, the velocity vector is mainly around the vortex centre.
+To quantify the velocity distribution, figure~\ref{fig: Vthe-PS-line2} gives the $V_{\theta}$ along defined lines of different moments, as illustrated in figures~\ref{fig: Vthe-PS-contour}.
+From figure~\ref{fig: Vthe-PS}(a1), it can be observed that Mach stem intrudes the vortex core, which is called ``embedded shock'' firstly found in compressible vortex ring~\citep{dora2014role,qin2020formation}.
+Therefore, the defined Line~1 emerges a high velocity region before encountering Mach stem.
+Interestingly, after shock passage, the radial azimuthal velocity $V_{\theta}$ profiles of three later moments agree well with that of the spiral of a Lamb-Oseen vortex, which can be reduced to a point vortex model:

-where $\Gamma$ is the vortex circulation and $r_0=0.000439$ m.
+where $\Gamma$ is the vortex circulation and $r_0=0.000439$ m obtained from the best curve fit of descending data Line~2.
 From the isolines of scalar dissipation, the scalar is stretched by the vortex passively until the diffusion stage.
 Thus, referring to~\citet{marble1985growth} and \citet{meunier2003vortices}, the PS SBI mixing time can be influenced by three main factors:

-where circulation $\Gamma$ means stirring together with diffusion $\mathscr{D}$, and distance $r$ between the passive scalar and vortex centre.
+where circulation $\Gamma$ is a measure of stirring, $\mathscr{D}$ denotes diffusivity, and distance $r$ between the passive scalar and vortex centre.